Mastering Linkedin boolean search is an essential skill to find qualified leads or candidates on Linkedin.

 If you want to exclude a particular term from your search, type that term with NOT before it.

 Your search results will exclude any profile containing that term.
-For example:

 - Director NOT Executive NOT VP NOT “Vice President”